Bolkonski/ReservationSystem/README.md

 - ReservationSystem.Core ==> .NET 5 Class Library (Infrastructure Layer)

-- ReservationSystem.Root ==> .NET 5 Class Library (Dependency Injection and Database Initialization)
+- ReservationSystem.Root ==> .NET 5 Class Library (Dependency injection and database creation)

 ***For more details, see the README.md files on each project.